RahulPSkadumeni/note-taking-app-react/README.md

 ## features

-- create & update Page
+- create and update notes
 - delete option
 - search by title,and text
 - filter by category